Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

-Note that $X$ is equivalent to every $\|\cV_n\|$ and that exactness is a coarsely invariant notion \cite[Rem.~2.11]{dadarlat_guentner}.
-It follows that each $\|\cV_n\|$ is also exact.
-Furthermore, the zero skeleton $\|\cV_n\|^{0} $ with the induced bornological coarse structure is coarsely equivalent to $\|\cV_n\|$ and therefore also exact.
+Corollary~\ref{lem:sdf234r2} provides an equivalence of bornological coarse spaces $\omega_0 : X \to \|\cV_0\|$, and we get equivalences $\omega_r : X \to \|\cV_r\|$ by composing $\omega$ with the equivalence $\phi_{r-1} \circ \cdots \circ \phi_0$, see \eqref{gerij234oijo4ifjofnewofewfew34r4}. {Since asymptotic dimension is a coarsely invariant notion it follows that each $\|\cV_r\|$ also has finite asymptotic dimension.
+Furthermore, the zero skeleton $\|\cV_r\|^{0} $ with the induced bornological coarse structure is coarsely equivalent to $\|\cV_r\|$ and therefore also has finite asymptotic dimension.
+By Willett \cite[Cor.~2.2.11]{w_exact} a quasi-metric space of finite asymptotic dimension is exact, hence $\|\cV_r\|^{0}$ is exact.} For each $r$ we fix an inverse equivalence $\omega_r^0$ to the inclusion $\|\cV_r\|^{0} \to \|\cV_r\|$.

+The argument below will involve the following construction.
+It depends on an integer $T$ in $\nat$, a number $\varepsilon$ in $(0,\infty)$ and an entourage $V$ of $\|\cV_{T}\|^{0}$.
+The construction then produces an integer $S$ with $T\le S$ and a map $ \Psi_{T,S} : \|\cV_T\| \to \|\cV_S\|$ such that where $C > 0$ is a constant only depending on the dimension of $\|\hat \cV\|$.
+At this point we use Assumption~\ref{oifjqoefewfqwfqewf}.
+Note that \eqref{eq:xvcjnk34} gives an estimate with respect to the $\ell^{1}$-metric and the constant arrises since we work with the spherical metric.